01 of 08

 Hypertufa is a lightweight concrete that is often done as a DIY project.
-You make a mud textured concrete and peat mixture which you then cast in molds.
-You can make textured pots by using a basket or even embed leaves, shells or other decorative items to create patterns in the finished pots.
-I have never made hypertufa, but I have heard it is easy, inexpensive and the shapes you can make are limitless.
-It takes a few weeks to cure, so it is a good springtime project, so your pots will be ready for planting in the summer.
+Hypertufa containers are made by using a mixture of concrete, peat moss, and perlite or vermiculite, which is then cast into molds or simply shaped by hand.
+You can make textured pots by using a basket, leaves, shells, or other decorative items to stamp patterns in the finished pots.
+Hypertufa takes a few weeks to cure, so it is a good springtime project.

-Concrete and hypertufa are both incredibly durable and can be left outside even in the harshest climates.
-However, it is best to cover them as even the toughest pots can be cracked with repeated thawing and freezing of water inside.Continue to 7 of 7 below.
+Concrete and hypertufa are both incredibly durable and the containers can be left outside even in the harshest climates.
+However, it is best to cover them for winter, as even the toughest pots can be cracked with repeated thawing and freezing of water inside.Continue to 8 of 8 below.